 To file a civil lawsuit for sexual abuse, victims simply need to be willing to testify under oath about the facts relating to the sexual abuse or assault.
 This testimony can be further supported by other evidence, such as medical records showing physical injuries resulting from the assault.
 Testimony from other factual witnesses can also be presented.

-Although the sex abuse lawsuit will be public record, California’s rules of civil procedure allow victims in these cases to conceal their name and identity in publicly filed court documents.
-For example, if Jessica Smith files a sexual abuse lawsuits, she can be named in the pleadings as “J.S.” or Jane Doe.
+Although the sex abuse lawsuit will be a public record, California’s rules of civil procedure allow victims in these cases to conceal their names and identities in publicly filed court documents.
+For example, if Jessica Smith files a sexual abuse lawsuit, she can be named in the pleadings as “J.S.” or Jane Doe.